Liposuction vs. Tummy Tuck: Which is Right For You?

 While a tummy tuck and abdominal-area liposuction address the same treatment area, there are important differences between the procedures themselves.
 These include conditions each procedure addresses, potential downtime, recovery, and scarring following the procedure.

-During an in-person consultation, Dr. Eskenazi discusses a patient’s history of weight gain, weight loss, pregnancy history and desire for future pregnancies as well as any history of any surgeries in the area.
+During an in-person consultation, a surgeon discusses a patient’s history of weight gain, weight loss, pregnancy history and desire for future pregnancies as well as any history of any surgeries in the area.
 These factors, as well as a physical examination assessing for extra skin, skin laxity and skin quality, help determine his surgical approach.

 Liposuction is the removal of fat only, while a tummy tuck involves removing fat and extra skin.
 A tummy tuck involves a large incision along the bikini line, while liposuction involves removing fat through small incisions.
 The overlying skin will contract over time.

-Sometimes the idea of liposuction seems more attractive to a patient because the incisions are smaller, and the scarring is less, Dr. Eskenazi says.
-But he cautions that liposuction alone cannot address factors such as excessive skin, poor skin quality, and abdominal wall laxity.
+Sometimes the idea of liposuction seems more attractive to a patient because the incisions are smaller, and the scarring is less.
+However, liposuction alone cannot address factors such as excessive skin, poor skin quality, and abdominal wall laxity.

 These procedures are often combined for enhanced results.
-In fact, Dr. Eskenazi says probably 80 to 90 percent of his patients who are undergoing a tummy tuck will also get some liposuction at the same time for contouring around the hips, flanks or midsection to put the cherry on top of their results.
+In fact, probably 80 to 90 percent of patients undergoing a tummy tuck will also get some liposuction at the same time for contouring around the hips, flanks or midsection to put the cherry on top of their results.

 Risks of Liposuctions and Tummy Tucks

 A tummy tuck and liposuction each carry unique risks.
-While major complications are uncommon, their presence reinforces the importance of consulting with a board-certified plastic surgeon, Dr. Eskenazi says.
+While major complications are uncommon, their presence reinforces the importance of consulting with a board-certified plastic surgeon.

 Before any kind of abdominal surgery, a patient must have a BMI in a range that’s considered safe for surgery.
 A BMI above 30 increases risk, and above 35 risk significantly increases.
 A BMI above 40 may become prohibitive.
 An initial BMI-based risk assessment is determined during a phone call with a patient care coordinator, who may offer guidelines for being in a safe weight range prior to scheduling a surgical consultation.